Updated on 7/01/2026

 The Ninja Crispi is one of the only air fryers that’s truly PFAS- and plastic-free.
 Its borosilicate glass bowls and all-metal internals mean no coatings, fumes, or synthetics ever touch food.
 You can prep, cook, serve, and store everything in the same bowl, complete with snap-lock lids for leftovers.
 It’s perfect for singles or couples who want quick, low-tox meals and easy cleanup in a compact design.

-- Operation is generally quieter than drawer-style fryers.
+- Quieter than many drawer-style fryers.

 - Simple, reliable controls.

-- Some user reports of lid-sensor errors.
+- Some reports of lid-sensor errors.

-- Only Ninja bowls fit: The PowerPod needs the included containers.
+- Only Ninja bowls fit the PowerPod.

 6. Bella Slim Air Fryer: